LSislowski/Terra_Explorer/README.md

 <br>

 * * * *
-To Read through the work I've completed on this repo, first clone the repository and pip install the dependencies that are included (its reccomended that you work in a virtual environment)
+To Read through the work I've completed on this repo, first clone the repository and pip install the dependencies that are included (its reccomended that you work in a virtual environment) You can do this by the code below:

+< pip install requirements.txt>

 Run all cells in the Terra_Eco_Overview notebook and the Terra_sdk notebook.
 The overview notebook has interesting information about the distribution of validators and the growth of the network while the Terra_sdk notebook has a few cells that you are able to query information about different wallet addresses.